The 50-Word Fiction Competition

 A prize will be awarded to a writer in each category:

 - All-age Category: A Writing Mug from The Literary Gift Company.

 - Young Writers Category: A selection of fantastic books.

 Whether you're a seasoned writer or you've always fancied picking up a pen, why not give it a go?

-Write a story about a road trip
+Write a story about a sporting event

-Click here to see a full-size image.
+Click here to see a full-size image on Pixabay.

 How to enter